 K. Milton

 Like any other diet, a frugivorous diet is not perfect, but it is the optimal and most suitable diet for the human body.
 This is because nature optimizes for reproduction, not for health!
 But yes, undoubtedly, our fruit-based species-appropriate diet brings us as close to perfect health as possible!
-This key concept of his evolutionary dietary concept is to eat the foods (the chemistry), which the body is adapted and equipped to metabolize.
+This fundamental concept of his evolutionary dietary concept is to eat the foods (the chemistry), that the body is adapted and equipped to metabolize.

 2. Make tropical fruits your main foods